flutter/website/cookbook/networking/fetch-data.md

 Now, we'll update the `fetchPost` function to return a `Future<Post>`.
 To do so, we'll need to:

-  1. Convert the response body into a json `Map` with the `dart:convert` package
+  1. Convert the response body into a json `Map` with the `dart:convert` package.
   2. If the server returns an "OK" response with a status code of 200, convert the json `Map` into a `Post` using the `fromJson` factory.
   3. If the server returns an unexpected response, throw an error